 System76 Galago Pro

-This system is designed to rival the Dell XPS 13 Developer Edition.
-The machine offers an aluminum chassis, two disc drive bays, an ultra-high resolution screen and many more features.
+System 76 is designed to rival the Dell XPS 13 Developer Edition.
+The machine offers an aluminum chassis, two-disc drive bays, an ultra-high resolution screen, and many more features.

 Purism Librem 13